tonymullen/ups-website/src/partials/f17cg/hw/lab2-description.html.md

 ## Overview

 For this lab you should work in pairs.
 Each pair will model a shape in Blender and export it to an obj file to be displayed in the Three.js scene included in the starter file.
-The result will be a Three.js scene with two objects in it that rotate in opposite directions, as shown in the video:
+The result will be a Three.js scene with two objects in it that rotate in opposite directions, as shown in the video. **These are only example objects.
+Your objects do not need to resemble the ones in the video.
+See below for guidelines on what to make.**:

 <video width="480" height="360" controls>
   <source src="/~tmullen/images/cg/widgets.ogv" type="video/ogg;" codecs="theora, vorbis">